umd-lhcb/MiniDAQ-config/README.md

 # MiniDAQ-config
-This repository provides a description on how to configure a MiniDAQ server from scratch.
+This repository provides a prescription on how to configure a MiniDAQ server from scratch.